ccxt/ccxt/CONTRIBUTING.md

 /setup.cfg           # wheels config file for the Python package /setup.py            # pip/setuptools script (build/install) for ccxt in Python
-/run-tests.js        # a front-end to run invididual tests of all exchanges in all languages (JS/PHP/Python) /test.js             # invididual tests in JS /test.php            # same in PHP
+/run-tests.js        # a front-end to run invididual tests of all exchanges in all languages (JS/PHP/Python) /test                # invididual tests for all languages /tox.ini             # tox config for Python /transpile.js        # the transpilation script /update-badges.js    # a JS script to update badges in the README and in docs
-/test.py             # same in Python
-/tox.ini             # tox config for Python
-/transpile.js        # the transpilation script
-/update-badges.js    # a JS script to update badges in the README and in docs